LeaPhant/pagkibot/README.md

 ```

 - if there's no errors you should be greeted with an invite link.
 Use this to invite the bot to every server you want it in.
-- The next step is setting up an automated way of keeping this bot running 24/7 cause it would be pointless otherwis
+- The next step is setting up an automated way of keeping this bot running 24/7 cause it would be pointless otherwise

 ```
 npm i -g pm2